SerenityOS/serenity/Ports/README.md

 #### `files`

 An array of external files required by the port, one per line.

+##### Simple downloads

 The format of each entry is as follows:

 ```text
 URL#HASH